 Click here to find out more about Positive Behaviour for Learning.

-Our school-wide behaviour code, known as R.A.P stands for Respect, Attitude and Perseverance.
+Our school values, known as R.A.P. stands for Respect, Attitude and Perseverance.
 They underpin everything we do at Dominion Road School.

-Please feel free to discuss our behaviour code with your child(ren) and what type of things they could do at school to show they are living this code.
+Please feel free to discuss our school values with your child(ren) and what type of things they could do at school to show they are living this code.
 It is also a great way to discuss your own family codes or values with your children.
-We have RAP Goals for each fortnight every term, these are readily available at school and are discussed by the House Captains in each assembly.
+We have R.A.P.
+Goals for each fortnight every term, these are readily available at school and are discussed by the House Captains in each assembly.
 We encourage you to ask your children about these and how they might achieve those goals, both at school and at home.